morgandanaa/refactor/README.md

 # refactor
 HTML

-1.Add div id="search-engine-optimization" so once clicked in header user will be navigated to the search engine optimization section on page.
+The title of this project is Refactor.

+Changes throughout this project are made by utilizing CSS and HTML styles.

+By using HTML code styles for function optimization, a div tag is added in order for the "search engine optimization" link in the header to direct the user to the correct section on the page once clicked.

-2.Update the element title and change from 'website' to Horiseon.com.
+Continuing the use of the HTML coding style; update  the element title for concise descriptions within the code.
+Change 'website' title to Horiseon.com.

-3.Update heading attributes and organize them in sequential order.
-Order them as follows: h1 Horiseon h2 search engine opt. h3 online rep. management h4 social media marketing h1 lead generation h2 brand awareness h3 cost management h4 made with love by horiseon.

-4.Add alt accessible attribute descriptions for the images in the following sections: div class=hero., search engine optimization, online reputation management, social media marketing,

-5.Identify the structure of the html elements using comments that appear as such: <!-- xyz-->
-6.Remove footer content and text "from horiseon with love with trademark date etc. to match mock up.
+Utilizing the HTML coding style update the heading attributes so that the user can identify them in sequential order beginning with 'h1'.
+This will betterr identify the heading attributes for efficient accessibility for the user.

+Once more using the HTML coding style, add alt accessible attribute descriptions for the inclusivity of all internet users.
+And identify the structure of the html elements by use of depicting commentary above the desired code.

 CSS

-1.leave the font sizes, etc. in the original format.
+Within this project leave the original CSS code style as is regarding the font, text size, and colors.